DrewWing/EDrewcatedGuesser/README.md

 ## Credits/Honorable Mentions
+Though I wrote almost the entirety of the project by myself, I had some help.
+Below are some resources that I used (whether for copypasting code, general reference, or other research).

 This program uses the official FIRST API to get information on matches, schedules, and scores.
 You can find it [here](https://frc-events.firstinspires.org/services/API).

-Thanks to The [Blue Alliance](https://blog.thebluealliance.com/2017/10/05/the-math-behind-opr-an-introduction/) for an overview of OPR.
+Thanks to [The Blue Alliance](https://blog.thebluealliance.com/2017/10/05/the-math-behind-opr-an-introduction/) for an overview of OPR and the math behind it.

 Thanks to [this article](https://www.johndcook.com/blog/2010/01/19/dont-invert-that-matrix/) for ideas on matrix calculation.

 Printing in BASH with help from some people on [this StackOverflow post](https://stackoverflow.com/questions/1898712/make-sure-int-variable-is-2-digits-long-else-add-0-in-front-to-make-it-2-digits).

-Python printing in colors (Colors class) was taken from [Rene-d](https://gist.github.com/rene-d/9e584a7dd2935d0f461904b9f2950007).
+Python printing in colors (the `Colors` class in `commonresources.py`) was taken from [Rene-d](https://gist.github.com/rene-d/9e584a7dd2935d0f461904b9f2950007).

-Google sheets api was implemented with lots of help from [their sample program](https://github.com/googleapis/google-api-python-client/blob/main/samples/service_account/tasks.py) and [quickstart](https://developers.google.com/sheets/api/quickstart/python).
+The Google Sheets API was implemented with lots of help from [their sample program](https://github.com/googleapis/google-api-python-client/blob/main/samples/service_account/tasks.py) and [quickstart](https://developers.google.com/sheets/api/quickstart/python).

 Thanks to viniciusarrud on GitHub in [this Joblib issue](https://github.com/joblib/joblib/issues/1496#issuecomment-1788968714) for a solution to a particular bug involving pathing on Windows.

+The diagram `FTCAPI file diagram.drawio` (soon to be exported into an image and put in this doc) was generated using [Drawio](https://app.diagrams.net/) [24.7.7], made by JGraph, https://github.com/jgraph/drawio. \
+I am not JGraph, this project is not by JGraph, and JGraph neither endorses me nor this project.

 ## More documentation goes here!
 As always, this is a work in progress and has some bugs.
-Errors should be both printed to the terminal and appended to `error.log` with a timestamp.
+Errors should be both printed to the terminal and appended to `app/generatedfiles/error.log` with a timestamp.

 Good luck debugging!